-During a dynamic VID event, the charging (dynamic VID up) or discharging (dynamic VID down) current causes unwanted load-line effect which degrades the settling time performance.
-The RT8880C will hold the inductor current to hold the load-line during a dynamic VID event.
-The VDDNB controller will always enter two-phase configuration when VDDNB controller receives dynamic VID up and VDDNB controller will hold the operating state when VDDNB controller receives dynamic VID down.
+During a dynamic VID event, the charging (dynamic VID up) or discharging (dynamic VID down) current causes unwanted load line effect which degrades the settling time performance.
+The RT8179A will hold the inductor current to hold the load line during a dynamic VID event.
+The VDDNB controller will always enter CCM operation when VDDNB controller receives dynamic VID up and VDDNB controller will hold the operating state when VDDNB controller receives dynamic VID down.

-The RT8880C also has DVID compensation which can boost up the Dynamic VID slew rate and adjust the voltage onthe-fly complete timing.
-The DVID compensation parameter can be selected by DVIDx compensation bits using the SET1 and SET2 pins.
+The RT8179A also has DVID compensation which can boost up the Dynamic VID slew rate and adjust the VID on-the-fly complete timing.
+The DVID compensation parameter can be selected by using the SET1 and SET2 pins to set the DVIDA compensation bits.